samsoedien/ESP8266-data-collector/README.md

 A simple arduino program to perform GET and POST HTTP request without authentication to a self deployed REST API and database.

-Use https://beautiful-data.herokuapp.com/api/users/ to acces to all data
+Use https://beautiful-data.herokuapp.com/api/users/ to acces all data.

 ## How to use: